konradish/data_experiments/README.md

 ### 3D Sorting Algorithm Visualizer

-The first visualization in this collection renders sorting algorithms in 3D space, with time as the third dimension.
-This approach reveals patterns in how different sorting algorithms operate.
+Renders sorting algorithms in 3D space, with time as the third dimension (Z-axis).
+This approach reveals spatial patterns in how different sorting algorithms operate over time.

+### 2D Sorting Algorithm Visualizer

+A more traditional view showing sorting algorithms step-by-step.
+Each row represents the state of the array after an operation, scrolling downwards as the sort progresses.
+Useful for observing the sequence of comparisons and swaps directly.

 **Features:**
 - **3D Time Progression**: Watch sorting algorithms evolve along the Z-axis